Floorp-Projects/Floorp/dom/docs/navigation/nav_replace.rst

 - When switching processes between the parent process, and a content process.
 - When loading an extension document in a toplevel browsing context.
 - When navigating away from a preloaded ``about:newtab`` document.
-- Sometimes, when loading a document with the ``Large-Allocation`` header on 32-bit windows.
 - When putting a ``BrowsingContext`` into BFCache for the session history in-parent BFCache implementation.
 This will happen on most toplevel navigations without opener relationships when the ``fission.bfcacheInParent``